murchandamus/bips/bip-update-process.md

 If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original author and the BIP editors.
-If the author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).
+If the author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (which may be amended should the original author make a delayed reappearance).

 ## BIP Licensing